RomGreen1/PhotoTube-Web/README.md

   2. Like or dislike the video.
   3. If you created the video, you can edit or delete it.

 - **UserInfo**: Edit your profile by changing the information that is already there.
+You can go there by clicking the Profile on the left menu after you login.

 - **AddVideo**: You can add a video under your name.